manolodd/openlrae/README.md

 ## This release:

+- <b>OpenLRAE 0.3</b> is released under the terms of Apache License, Version 2.0.

+## Previous releases:

-- <b>OpenLRAE 0.2</b> is released under the terms of Apache License, Version 2.0.
+- <b>OpenLRAE 0.2</b> was released under the terms of Apache License, Version 2.0.
 - <b>OpenLRAE 0.1</b> was released under the terms of Apache License, Version 2.0.

 # PEOPLE BEHIND OPENLRAE